Calendar of Events 2025

 Holiday Gift Shop, 10am to 4pm

-In 2025, vendors include:
+In 2025, vendors included:

-• basket to the brim Raffle in the holiday gift shop
+basket to the brim Raffle in the holiday gift shop

-Take a chance on a basket filled with items from the gift shop’s artisan vendors!
-Raffle tickets for purchase in the Holiday Gift Shop in the Nickels-Sortwell House barn.
+The basket was filled with items from the gift shop’s artisan vendors, and raffle tickets for purchase were available in the Holiday Gift Shop located in the Nickels-Sortwell House barn on Federal St.

-• Wreaths Around the holidays in the holiday gift shop
+Wreaths Around the holidays in the holiday gift shop

 People’s Choice winners: